Study on Jasmine Tea Made by Different Drying Methods

 According to the existing research results, the traditional theory of tea aroma absorption mainly includes pure physical adsorption and the coexistence of chemical adsorption and physical adsorption.
 Due to the lack of sufficient experimental basis for chemical adsorption theory, pure physical adsorption theory dominates.
 The Aroma Absorption of tea depends on the adsorption of tea surface on capillary condensation.
 The larger the porosity of tea, the larger the specific surface area, the stronger the adsorption capacity of tea surface.

 Krokida M K et al. studied the effects of different drying processes on the volume density and porosity of materials.
 When the moisture content is constant, the porosity of freeze-drying materials is the highest, followed by microwave, vacuum and convective drying.
-It can be seen that the freeze-vacuum drying green tea has the highest porosity and the strongest Aroma Absorption ability, but the tea fragrance and flower fragrance are distinct, translucent and translucent.
+It can be seen that the freeze-vacuum drying green tea has the highest porosity and the strongest fragrance absorption ability, but its fragrance and flower fragrance are distinct, transparent and translucent.

 In low temperature and vacuum drying, the appearance, color and nutritional components of green tea are fully retained, and the porosity is relatively large.
-After hot air drying, the aroma of green tea can be further developed; the jasmine tea produced by traditional hot air drying is more popular, and can not meet the current demand for high-quality tea; the jasmine flower made by microwave drying green tea jasmine Tea quality factors such as aroma, taste and appearance are poor due to local overheating of green tea.
+After hot air drying in the later stage, the fragrance can be further developed.
+The jasmine tea produced by traditional hot air drying is more popular and can not meet people's current high-quality tea.
+The requirement of leaves; the quality factors of jasmine tea made from green tea by microwave drying, such as aroma, taste and shape, are poor due to excessive local heating of green tea.